DnD 5e - The Gith Handbook

 An Intelligence increase is the only thing that the Artificer really needs, and both subraces offer some interesting innate spellcasting.
 Githyanki offers access to some martial weapons and a Strength increase which may be helpful if you're going for Battlesmith and don't want to wait for level 3.
 Levels 1 and 2 generally go very quickly, so don't pick Githzerai on that merit alone, but it's an option.

-Githyanki make great barbarians despite how many of their racial traits are redundant or unused.
-The extra proficiency and innate spellcasting offer magical solutions to problems which most barbarians are totally unable to handle.
+Githyanki make good barbarians despite how many of their racial traits are redundant or unused.
+The extra proficiency and innate spellcasting offer magical solutions to problems which most barbarians are totally unable to handle, though Misty Step and Rage won't work together both because you can't cast Misty Step while raging and because both use a Bonus Action.
+Expect to use Misty Step, then activate Rage on the following turn.

 The Gith offers very little which supports the Bard.
 Githyanki get medium armor and access to some martial weapons which might non-martial subclasses feel more like martial subclass like College of Swords and College of Valor, but that's a really hard build to work with.